NotWoods/mockk-guidebook/content/docs/mocking/constructor.md

+---
+title: Mock constructors in code you don't own
+---

 # Mock constructors in code you don't own

 Sometimes your classes have dependencies that they construct themselves.
 While it's best to use a system like dependency injection to avoid this, MockK makes it possible to control constructors and make them return a mocked instance.